Exodio/CodeWars/README.md

-# CodeWarsTraining
+---
-In this current repository i will be listing all of my solutions related to the CodeWars website's training exercises.
+# In this repository I will be listing all my training related exercise solutions from CodeWars's website.
+---